5 Exit Survey Questions to Reduce Employee Turnover

 After you’ve established why you’re doing an exit survey, you’ll need to determine the how – the best practices that will allow your enterprise to collect and use feedback.
 Here are a few considerations to keep in mind.

 Your company has a limited window to issue exit surveys and receive relevant feedback.
 Ideally, employees will receive surveys as soon as they’ve made their decision.
-If an employee leaves your organization, they’re much less likely to return useful insights.
+If an employee leaves your organization, they’re much less likely to return useful insights., though after-lifecycle surveys can help bridge this gap.

 The human resources department should send the survey to the employee’s work email address shortly after the employee declares their intent.
 The Perceptyx platform can be customized with HR processes to create appropriate triggers, which can improve survey response rates (and improve the amount of quantitative data generated).